emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

   - The copy will be saved in `Documents/PS Vita/APP` on your computer
 21. Exit Content Manager

+### Unlinking Memory Card
+---

+1. Open the System Settings application
+2. Select "HENkaku Settings"
+3. Disable "Enable PSN Spoofing"
+3. Select "Unlink Memory Card"
+  - If you do not do this, you will not be able to use your memory card on 3.65

 ### Uninstalling HENkaku Ensō
 ---